roman-milk/roman-milk.github.io/a-family-affair-16.md

+===

- ****** A Family Affair ****** byJust_Plain_Bob© "We have a unique situation here.
+"We have a unique situation here.
 Your brother was in the house with your wife's permission so he had every right to be there and feel safe there.
 He can press charges against you and you will no doubt be found guilty.
 He can also press charges against your wife for what she did to him.
 That one is a little more cloudy since she says she did it to protect you.
 A judge and jury would probably accept it.

  "You could also press charges against your wife, but the same would apply since she says she did it too keep you from killing your brother.
 That means that of the three of you your brother, outside of having a fractured skull, walks away from it.
 Your wife could possibly, though not likely, go to jail for her actions.
 You, on the other hand, don't stand a chance of walking if your brother presses charges.